gauthamchandra/learning-ruby-from-js/js_to_ruby_cheatsheet.md

 books['some-book'] = :hello       # Sets the object's value at that key to the symbol ':hello' books['some-other-book'] = :hello # Refers to the SAME object as books['some-book']
 ```

+**WARNING: *For Ruby versions < 2.2*, SYMBOLS TAKE UP MEMORY AND CANNOT BE GARBAGE COLLECTED.
+YOU CAN CAUSE DoS PROBLEMS IF YOU AREN'T CAREFUL**

 ##Decrementing and Incrementing